(Angel Has Fallen 2019), Gerard Butler, Lionsgate Movies

 Girls Trip (2017), Regina King, Jada Pinkett Smith, Queen Latifah, Tiffany Haddish

-The film’s main stars Regina Hall, Queen Latifah, Jada Pinkett Smith and Tiffany Haddish all got to shine in their respective roles.
-However, as everyone has been saying, it is indeed Haddish who absolutely stole the show with her loyal and rather ‘out there’ character – thanks no doubt to her impressive comic timing/delivery.
+The film’s main stars, Regina Hall, Queen Latifah, Jada Pinkett Smith and Tiffany Haddish all get to shine in their respective roles.
+However, as everyone has been saying, it is indeed Haddish who absolutely steals the show with her loyal and rather ‘out there’ character – thanks no doubt to her impressive comic timing/delivery.

 Girls Trip features a healthy amount of outrageous fun to keep you engaged.
-As hilarious as it all was, what I loved most about this movie is the way the story of love and general sisterhood between the four friends is handled.
-A sisterhood enriched with a certain level of realism that I wasn’t expecting; particularly in regards to the relationship between Latifah and Hall’s characters.
+As hilarious as it all is, what I loved most about this movie is the way the story of love and general sisterhood between the four friends is handled.
+A sisterhood enriched with a certain level of realism that I wasn’t expecting, particularly where the relationship between Latifah and Hall’s characters is concerned.

 I liked that New Orleans was the setting for this story, if only because it reminded me that I need to make it to that place one day.
 The setting and the music also had me thinking of Chef (2014), a movie I love and recommend, not just because part of it is also set in New Orleans.